 I’ve written previously on Reporting on Facebook Reach, particularly at the Page Level.
-Another opportunity is to dive more deeply into Reach reporting at the Post Level.
+Another opportunity is to dive more deeply into Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More reporting at the Post Level.

 This can be useful in many cases and allows us to more fully understand Facebook Post Reach.